Building Your Own Trusted Execution Environments Using FPGA: Implementation and Evaluation

+\textbf{Benchmark Performance Evaluation}.
 To show the performance of the MicroBlaze softcore compared to the Cortex-M4 hardcore, we use 12 applications from the Embench-IoT benchmarks~\cite{embenchIOT}.
 As Table~\ref{t:embench} shows, the applications run comparatively faster on the low-end MicroBlaze softcore CPU than the hardcore Cortex-M4.
 For better performance, users can choose more advanced softcore CPUs.